Welcome to the official landing page of the unofficial Star Wars: What the Prequels Should Have Been project. #RebootthePrequels

-In the posts May the Fourth Be With You! and Revenge of the Fifth!
-I set up my intentions, but basically the mission statement is this: The Star Wars prequels should have been amazing.
+I’ve talked a lot about the prequels over the years, but basically the mission statement of my reboot is this: The Star Wars prequels should have been amazing.
 I’m going to rewrite them so they are.

 - The fun and adventure of the Original Trilogy (OT).

-- Some ideas and concepts from Lucas’ Prequel Trilogy (PT), but none of the sillyness and bloating.
+- Some ideas and concepts from Lucas’ Prequel Trilogy (PT), but none of the silliness and bloating.

 - Basically nothing from the Expanded Universe (EU).
-Only what we’ve seen on film counts as cannon.
+Only what we’ve seen on film counts as canon.

 - This will be a standard screenplay, not a Click Your Poison book.

-Where are the ideas coming from?
-Mainly from re-imagining the PT, but with some obvious nods to Belated Media and Red Letter Media’s YouTube videos, and the Q2 fan-edited “Fall of the Jedi” prequel trilogy.
-Go Google those three.
+Many others have re-imagined the PT, (Belated Media and Red Letter Media’s YouTube videos, and the Q2 fan-edited “Fall of the Jedi” prequel trilogy.
+Go Google those three).
 They did a great job re-constructing the films, but with one, obvious limitation: I have a blank page.
 I can cross off what I choose, add something completely new, and forge a stand-alone product in the form of a screenplay.

 When you read the script for Episode I: A New Menace, you’ll find a whole new movie laid out before you.